 Thomas, who received the Special Achievement Award at the kbbreview Retail & Design Awards 2020 at the start of March, said the market shouldn’t be afraid of seeing disabled people as prospective clients.

-“I have no issue making money out of disabled people, as long as it’s done right,” he said.
+Speaking on the latest episode of The kbbreview Podcast, Thomas said: “I have no issue making money out of disabled people, as long as it’s done right,” he said.
 “There are two things that annoy disabled people – firstly, as soon as anything is made for them, it virtually doubles in price, and secondly, they’re usually not designed very well in the first place.

 “Disabled people don’t mind paying a good price, but what they want is to be able to go into a showroom and have the same understanding and knowledge as anyone else and not have to start explaining everything from the beginning.
 Equally, they want the product to fit them, not the other way round.”